kauffecup/text-rpg-engine/README.md

 There are two adapters already implemented in this repo:

-  - `./adapterLocal.js` - runs locally in your command prompt
+  - `./adapters/adapterLocal.js` - runs locally in your command prompt
-  - `./adapterSlack.js` - runs as a Slack bot and is configured via environment variables.
+  - `./adapters/adapterSlack.js` - runs as a Slack bot and is configured via environment variables.

-There are two `loadData`-ers - `./loadDataLocal.js` and `./loadDataDropbox.js`,
+There are two `loadData`-ers - `./adapters/_loadDataLocal.js` and
-showing examples of how to load data into the game.
+`./adapters/_loadDataDropbox.js`, showing examples of how to load data into the game.
 The local one just reads in the JSON files from the `./data` directory and the dropbox one, well, reads them from dropbox.

-There are also two "savers" - `./saveLocal` and `./saveCloudant` that implement and export the three save functions.
-This way both the local and slack adapters can share these. `./saveLocal` creates 4 json files in a `./saveData` directory, and `./saveCloudant` saves everything in a Cloudant database.
+There are also two "savers" - `./adapters/_saveLocal` and `./adapters/_saveCloudant` that implement and export the three save functions.
+This way both the local and slack adapters can share these.
+`./adapters/_saveLocal` creates 4 json files in a `saveData` directory, and `./adapters/_saveCloudant` saves everything in a Cloudant database.s

 ## Running and Testing